-- Monitors the implementation of the Drugs Education Policy. - · Supports and advises on drug related incidents.
+- Monitors the implementation of the Drugs Education Policy. - Supports and advises on drug related incidents. - Breathe smoking programme is introduced and delivered. - The drugs curriculum is monitored and updated as necessary. - The role of the stop smoking advisers is developed in order to support students.